🧠 Second Brain

 # Why a Semantic Layer

 In my previous company, we developed an Analytics API, similar to what Cube does, but with orchestration as a key component.
 We switched from SSAS to Druid, a modern OLAP solution, to handle diverse business metrics queries from Tableau, Notebooks, and our Web App.
-The inability of Druid to store queries like SSAS led us to create this Semantic Layer or Analytics API.
-The Semantic Layer’s real advantage lies in its ability to define and automate metrics as code, offering a universal, open-source or open-standard approach to handling business metrics.
+The inability of Druid to store queries as SSAS led us to create this Semantic Layer or Analytics API.
+The Semantic Layer’s real advantage lies in its ability to define and automate metrics as code, offering a universal, open-source, or open-standard approach to handling business metrics.

 # Different Types of Semantic Layers